Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/19_Hygrothermograph_DHT11.rst

     :lines: 8-19
     :dedent:

-The method to read the contents of a file, loop through each line in the file, and append it to ‘content’.
+The method to read the contents of a file, loop through each line in the file, and append it to 'content'.

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_19_DHT11/DHT11.java
     :linenos: